mozilla-l10n/documentation/src/tools/pontoon/deactivating_users.md

 This will prevent them from logging into Pontoon, and will log them out of the system immediately.

-It's possible to safely remove users with all the associated data.
+It’s possible to safely remove users with all the associated data.
 Refer to [Removing users](removing_users.md) for more details.